-We have been through stages of the well-known ‘terrible two’s’ and believe me they start long before their 2nd birthday hits.
-For me it came as a bit of a shock with Jake going from a frustrated little one who maybe had a tantrum once in a while, usually, when I couldn’t understand what it was he needed, to a crazed tiny being who I didn’t recognise anymore!
+Toddler tantrums are all fun and games, aren’t they?!
+We have been through the pre-stages of the well-known ‘terrible two’s’ but just recently everything has cranked up a notch.
+For me, it came as a bit of a shock with Jake going from a frustrated little one who maybe had a tantrum once in a while, usually related to my lack of understanding what he needed, to being a crazed tiny being who I didn’t recognise anymore!
 The first phase of this- prior to turning 2 – didn’t last too long and as he was so small he was easily calmed and also, being a boy, he didn’t have the attention span to make it last much longer than 30 seconds!

 However, a couple of months after turning 2 everything began to change.
 I had a child who was shouting, demanding, throwing himself on the floor and crying at me.
-It became an emotional roller coaster for both of us (Dad at the weekend of course, but then he didn’t do it as much with him).
+It became an emotional roller coaster for both of us.
 I always thought of tantrumming children as being naughty and that the best solutions were to ignore the behaviour OR if they had gone too far, to use discipline such as a telling off and the use of the naughty spot/step.
-I spent weeks trying the telling off, the ignoring, the walking away (it doesn’t work when they follow you still crying! lol) and even stooping so low as to yell back at him.
-As a tired, emotional, drained parent I did lose my rag and shouting just came out.
-It didn’t work, it wasn’t the best move and it is something a normal me would never usually do.
-BUT weeks of pushing every button, hanging off my legs, throwing himself onto every floor and screaming had tipped me over the edge and I felt I was at a loss over what had happened to my once happy chappy and what I could do to stop this.
+I spent weeks trying the telling off, the ignoring, the walking away (it doesn’t work when they follow you still crying!) and even stooping so low as to yell back at him.
+As a tired, emotional, drained parent I did lose my rag and the shouting just came out.
+It didn’t work, it wasn’t the best move and it is something a normal me would never usually do BUT weeks of pushing every button, hanging off my legs, throwing himself onto every floor and screaming had tipped me over the edge and I felt I was at a loss over what had happened to my once happy chappy and what I could do to stop this.

 So, what did I do?

-I began to stop his tantrums by coming down to his level and simply asking what was wrong.
+I began to stop his toddler tantrums by coming down to his level and simply asking what was wrong.
 By coming to his level I was showing him that I was there to listen to his needs and to cuddle and calm him.
-Once he would stop crying I could say talk to Mummy, tell me what is wrong or what it is that you want?
+Once he would stop crying I could ask him to talk to Mummy, to tell me what was wrong or ask him what it was that he wanted?
 If I didn’t understand what he was saying I would say it all again.
 Of course, some of my answers would be no, but instead of ignoring the reaction I started to explain slowly and calmly why he couldn’t have that food or go in the garden etc. Once he understood we could hug it out and go and do something fun to help distract him from the initial problem.

 A couple of weeks later and we are actually making progress.
 We have opened up a line of communication which is allowing Jake to express himself and for myself to give reasons for saying no. We have become a team in this and my days have become calmer, there is more time for fun and my stress levels have reduced immensely.
 I must admit this has been a learning curve for both of us and I am so happy that we are now getting somewhere.